Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model: Doubly stochastic advection-diffusion-decay model (DSADM)

 \subsubsection{$\rho(t,s)$ and $\nu(t,s)$}

 The remaining two secondary fields $\rho(t,s)$ and $\nu(t,s)$ (denoted here generically by $\psi$) are modeled in a way similar to $\sigma(t,s)$, the only difference being the transformation function.
-Specifically, the generating Gaussian field $\psi^*$ satisfies
+Specifically, the pre-transform Gaussian field $\psi^*$ satisfies

-where, again, $U_\psi, \rho_\psi, \nu_\psi$, and $\sigma_\psi$, are the hyperparameters and $\alpha_\sigma$ is the independent white noise field.
+where, again, $U_\psi, \rho_\psi, \nu_\psi$, and $\sigma_\psi$, are the hyperparameters and $\alpha_\psi$ is the independent white noise field.

 The transformation function is defined here to be